 Bulk trash pick up is the last Saturday of every month.
 Citizens must call City Hall to get on the list for pick up.

 Saint Jo, Texas 76265

 - Alderman: Paul Mouring, Lucas Thompson, Stephanie West, and Brian Wolf.

 - City Secretary : Sherri Davis

 Saint Jo has a Historical District that includes the downtown area and the downtown Chisholm Trail Square.
 The historic zoning was adopted by the City to preserve the historic, unique and original look of the downtown square but still allow new businesses to repair and renovate.
 If your business is located within the Historic District, it is your obligation to acquire a Certificate of Appropriateness for any alterations to the property as stated in Section 2.8 of the city zoning historic overlay.

 The City of Saint Jo is in the process of getting the downtown square designated by the State as a Historical District.
 This would allow the City to apply for grants to furthure improve the downtown area.
 This would also help not only preserve the wonderful downtown square but attract new businesses and bring in tourism.
 In a preliminary assessment the City was told that restorations must be done correctly and how important it was that zoning codes be enforced.

 The Saint Jo Historical Preservation Society and Advisory Board work as a liaison to the City in advising and approving the Certificates of Appropriateness.
+The Advisory Board is Kate Clark, Donna Howell-Sickles, Craig Olden, Kim Phillips and Johnell Thompson.
 For any questions or additional information, please contact Donna Howell-Sickles at 940-995-9447.